Idk507/Decode-AI/Optimization/Gradient_Descent_Variants/Jensen Inequality.md

 2. **Don't forget the domain restrictions** - λ must be in [0,1]
 3. **Don't apply to non-convex functions** - Jensen's inequality doesn't hold
 4. **Don't ignore the equality case** - Equality holds for linear functions

+## The Formula Explained Simply

+**Jensen's Inequality** says: For a convex function, if you take the average of two points first and then apply the function, you'll get a smaller value than if you apply the function first and then take the average.

+Think of it like this:
+- **Left side**: "Average first, then function" = f(average of x₁ and x₂)
+- **Right side**: "Function first, then average" = average of f(x₁) and f(x₂)
+- **The inequality**: Left ≤ Right (for convex functions)

+## Easy Way to Remember Convex vs Non-Convex

+**Convex Functions** 🍜:
+- Shape like a bowl (curves upward)
+- Examples: x², eˣ, |x|
+- Line between any two points stays above the curve

+**Concave Functions** 🙃:
+- Shape like upside-down bowl (curves downward)
+- Examples: log(x), √x, -x²
+- Line between any two points stays below the curve

+## Real-World Example
+Imagine you're averaging test scores:
+- Student A: 60%, Student B: 80%
+- Average score: 70%

+For a convex "stress function" f(x) = x²:
+- f(70) = 4,900 (stress at average score)
+- [f(60) + f(80)]/2 = [3,600 + 6,400]/2 = 5,000 (average of individual stress)

+Jensen's inequality: 4,900 ≤ 5,000 ✓

+This shows that having an average performance causes less stress than the average of individual stress levels!

+The guide includes detailed examples, visual explanations, and real-world applications in machine learning, economics, and statistics.